TRaSH-Guides/Guides/docs/Radarr/Radarr-setup-custom-formats.md

 ### Proper and Repacks

-??? tip "Proper and Repacks"
+??? tip "Proper and Repacks - [CLICK TO EXPAND]"

     I also suggest to change the Propers and Repacks settings in Radarr